-And this was the way the middle-class men

-of Manchester and Cheshire. the "Yeomanry." served a peaceable and unarmed people, seeking to petition for a Reform in the system of Representation!
-These were the terms of "Union" between the middle and labouring class at that period!
-This was the way one class, bloated, blustering, big, and inflated with gin and pride.-brandy and arrogance: this was the way they attempted to prove that the "interests of the two classes are identical"? and that the middle classes are the "natural leaders and protectors of the labouring portion of the community"!
-O! how arrogant, how puffed-up with paids, they were Diene How they succeed, and scoffed, and turned up the nose of affected contempt!
-How they gloated and glorified over the blood they had shed-the suffering they had caused-the life they had sacrificed !!
-What "heroes" they then were!
-WHERE ARE THEY NOW!
-How many of them are Yeomen now?
-How many of them have been able to keep out of the Gazette, or out of the Insolvent List !
+And this was the way the middle-class men of Manchester and Cheshire, the "Yeomanry," served a peaceable and unarmed people, seeking to petition for a Reform in the system of Representation!
+These were the terms of "Union" between and protectors of the labouring portion of the com-WHERE ARE THEY NOW !
+How many of them are keep out of the Gazette, or out of the Insolvent List !
 How many of them have been able to keep out of the workhouse?
-And how many of them have out thing amongst them that would now glory in the bloody deeds he then committed!
-Where is the thing amongst them that would not give his ears to have his name erased from the damning record-the list of the "heroes" of Peterloe!!
-It is in vain, howwashed out, but by the waters of Justice; and THOSE have not yet been applied, or THISTLEWOOD, INGS.
-BRUNT, and TIDD would not have been the last men Executed and BEHEADED in England for High Treason!!!
+And how many of them have out their throats, or hanged themselves!
+Where is the thing amongst them that would now glory in the bloody deeds he then committed!
+Where is the thing amongst them that would not give his ears to have his name erased from the damning record-the list of the "heroes" of Peterloo !!
+It is in vair, however, that he so wishes !
+The characters in which the names are written are those of blood!
+They cannot be washed out, but by the waters of Justice; and THOSE have not yet been applied, or THISTLEWOOD, INGS.
+BRUNT, and Tidd would not have been the last men Executed and BEHEADED in England for High Treason!!!
 No; the names are not to be obliterated from the bloody list!
 Here it is!!
 Let the actors of the fiendish deeds of 1819 feast their eyes upon it!!!

-Names of the Manchester Yeomanry on the 16th of August, 1819.
+Names of the Manchester Yeomany on the 16th of August.
+1819.

 Hugh Hornby Birley, Commander.
-Ascough, Christopher, butcher.
-Anthony, Joseph, cheesemonger, Deansgate. fustian-manufacturer, Cotton-court Deansgate.
-Bowker, William, King's Head, Old Shambles.
+Anthony, Joseph, cheesemonger, Deansgate.

+Ashton, --, fustian-manufacturer, Cotton-court.

-Bowker, John, cotton dyer, Back Salford.
-Bowker, William, corn and fleur warehouse, 25, Brid Beeston, John, Windsor Castle, but since of the George Inn, Deansgate.
-Barns, --, spinner, Miles Platting.
-Benson, Wm., the Fox, Jackson's Row, Deansgate.
+Bowker, William, King's Head, Old Shambles, Bowker, John, cotton dyer, Back Salford.
+Bowker, William, corn and flour warehouse, 25, Brid Beeston, John, Windsor Castle, but since of the George

+Inn, Deansgate.
+Barns, ---, spinner, Miles Platting.
+Benson, Wm., the Fox, Jackson's Row.
+Deansgata.
 Briddon, Samuel, butter factor, St. Mary's Gate.
-Barns, Thomas, cetton dealer, Ardwick Green.
+Barns, Thomas, cotton dealer, Ardwick Green.

 Burgess, John, corn dealer, Worsley.
 Burgess, George, late of the Hen and Chickens.
 Deans-Bailey, George, watchmaker, near St. Ann's Square.
+Bailey, John Broughton.
 Barker, James, Newton, (son of Joseph Barker).

-Bourne, Joseph, Andrew's lane, (son of the coachmaker).
-Bentley, John, labouring man, (substitute for Thomas Gaodier, butcher, Stretford.)
-Calton, William, horse breaker, sign of the Fox, Dean'sand Clogg).
+Bourne, Joseph, Andrew's-lane, (son of the coachmaker) Bentley, John, labouring man, (substitute for Thomas Goodier, butcher, Stretford.)
+Calton, William, horse breaker, sign of the Fox, Dean'sliquor vanits, corner of Bridge street Chadderton, J.cob, Wool Pack, Pendleton.

+Choriton, James, butcher, Stretford.
+Chappee, Paul.
+Pendleton, (a foreigner).
+Cooper, James, near the Cottage, St. Peter.
+Coates, John, (son of Richard Coates, cotton dealer).
+Chadwick, ----, (son of Chadwick, late Chadwick and Clogg).
 Derbyshire, George, shopkeeper, Stretford.
-Day, pork-butcher, St. Mary's-gate.
+Day, pork butcher, St. Mary's-gate.
 Fiddian Edward, (for T. and R. Barton).
-Fletcher, Jacob, Eccles.
+Fietcher, Jacob, Eccles.
 Fallows, William, Stretford.
-Fox, Edward, V., Lieutenaut, Cannon-street.
+Fox, Edward, V., Lieutenant, Cannon-street.
 Green, Samuel, dyer and printer, New Garratt.

-...., liquor vaults, corner of Bridge street.
-Chadderton, Jacob, Wool Pack, Pendleton.
-Choriton, James, butcher, Stretford.
-Chappee, Paul, Pendieton, (a foreigner).
-Cooper, James, near the Cottage, St. Peter.
-Coates, John, (son of Richard Ceates, cotton dealer).
-Chadwick, ---- (son of Chadwick, late Chadwick
+Green, John, Attorney at law.
+Green, Robert, Hargreave-street, Red Bank, iron-liquor merchant.
+Gibson, William, farrier, Toad-lane.
+Goodier, Mark, butcher, Stretford.
+Greenhalgh, John, (son of the Sheriff's officer).
+Gregson, --, Sergeant Major, 15, Back King street.
+Grinnshaw. --, warehouse in M'Donald's Lane Holliss, John, Bath-lane, near Bury, gentlemen's ser-